amartincolby/Rust-Quick-Guide/README.md

 JavaScript is perhaps the ultimate manifestation of this, with Node and JS infecting everything, everywhere.

+Programming languages exist on a spectrum.
+On one end is the realm of pure symbols.
+These are like mathematical formulae.
+They are relationships to be computed and have no need to specify the machine on which they run.
+On the other end of the spectrum is the direct representation of machine state.
+This is often called assembly language.

+Rust starts on the academic end of the spectrum of languages and moves toward the machine in search of maximum, real-world performance.
+Meanwhile Rust's philsophical counterpart, C, starts from the machine and moves toward symblic purity.
+Indeed, the entire purpose of C was to be "portable assembly": the thinnest possible symbolic layer over machine instruction to faciliate writing programs for the multitude of CPU architectures that existed in the late 1970s.
+There was basically an architecture for each company making commputers.
+The idea of something like the x86 architecture dominating the CPU industry was mostly unimagineable.
+There were other higher-level languages available at the time, notably COBOL, Lisp, Fortran, PL/I, Algol, and Pascal, but none of them were simple enough to be easily usable for truly general tasks, and their performance was universaly much slower than hand-written assembly, as all highly symbolic languages are.
+C was specifically created to move only as far away from the machine as was necessary to fulfill the goal of code portability.

+Unfortunately, unlike symbols, which are pure and Platonic, the machine state is unpredictable and messy.
+One command can easily be incompatible with another.

+I see the juxtaposition of C and Rust to be a microcosm, a synecdoche of sorts, for the whole of computer history.

 The below text is valid Rust code.
 It is a copy of the code in the src directory.

 This was written in VSCode and using an interactive IDE with code linting and